Egyptian Second Division A: Inaugural season

-2024 Season
+2024–25 season

 Starting from the 2024–25 season, a new format was introduced, which was the original format intended to be adopted from the first season.
 The league consists of 20 teams in one group, with all teams playing each other twice, home and away, for a total of thirty-eight matches.
-The first-placed team is crowned champions of the league, and earns promotions to the Premier League alongside the runners-up and third-placed team, while the bottom three teams face relegation to the Second Division B.
+The first-placed team is crowned champions of the league, and earns promotions to the Premier League alongside the runners-up and third-placed team, while the bottom three teams face relegation to the Second Division B. However, the team finishing 18th, along with the best runner-up from Division B, competed in a promotion/relegation playoff.

 The season played with 21 teams although Asmant Asyut FC and Asyut Petroleum SC finished the season with 23 and 15 games.
 Asmant Asyut FC was regulated to Egyptian Third Division while Asyut Petroleum SC maintained Second Division status.

 Like other divisions in Egypt, it takes place annually, beginning in September/October, and ending in May/June of the following year.
 All teams are eligible to participate in the Egypt Cup, in case they pay the entrance fee.

-2025 Season
+2025–26 season

-The 2025 season commenced with 3 promotion spots for the top three teams and 1 regulation spot for the last place team.
-The 2025 season begun with 18 teams.
+The 2025 season began with 18 teams, with three promotion spots for the top three teams and two relegation spots for the last two teams.